We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Snacks: 1/2-cup (75-gram) serving of frozen yogurt with a sliced peach

 Sample Noom menu

 - Breakfast: overnight oats made with Greek yogurt and strawberries

 - Lunch: grilled chicken and avocado sandwich on whole grain bread, with a side salad with olive oil vinaigrette

-- Supper: grilled cod with a sweet potato and roasted broccoli
+- Supper: grilled cod and a sweet potato along with roasted broccoli

 - Snack: apple with peanut butter